|

 110705 |

-A maintenance update of TUCT v1.0d
+maintenance update of TUCT v1.0d

-that fixes issues below: Minor fixes in v1.0d:6 110705.
+fixes issues below: Minor fixes in v1.0d:6 110705.
 This is the last maintanece of v1.0d Fixed in v1.0d:5 110325:

 except in special cases and was never seen in normal rooms but only in a stadium case, the syptom was that the pressure-based direct sound looked like it became much too strong.
 Fixed in v1.0c release 100819: Since release of TUCT there have been a handful of cases reported where these algorithm options have created strange results.
 The symptoms have been that some reflections became clearly too strong but it has been difficult to find the reason for this since it was only obvious in some special cases and almost only if really many rays were used.
 However, a case was finally reported where it was possible to simplify the model with the problem still remaining so it could be investigated and fixed.
-Since this relates mainly to the fixes this TUCT update is free for everyone that has free updates expiring on or after March 29 2010 when TUCT was released. |
+Update was announced over the mailing-list. |

 Update of the ActiveAudio StepArray